rodionovsasha/jfixtures/README.md

 ### Enable/disable primary key generation (id column)
 By default, JFixtures automatically generates primary key(`id` column) for every row.
-If this is not a desireable behaviour, it could be switched off:
+If this is not a desirable behaviour, it could be switched off:
 ```yaml
 tables:
   friends_do_not_have_generated_pk: # do not generate id for friends table automatically